 Max Enderlein is on his way home from a motocross and supermoto track in Thuringia when we call him.
 He spent the weekend tearing up the track with Julian Puffe, Toni Finsterbusch, and Jan-Ole Jähnig.
-It’s been possible to ride there again for the past three weeks, and the IDM guys jumped at the chance.
+It’s been possible to ride there again for the past three weeks, and the IDM guys jumped at the chance right away.

-Normally, Enderlein would have been in Supersport World Championship mode right now.
-But the pandemic has changed everything.
+Normally, Enderlein would have been in “ Supersport ” World Championship mode right now.
+But the coronavirus has changed everything.
 “There’s nothing you can do about it, but ultimately it’s affected everyone,” he says, reflecting on the situation.
-For now, things aren’t moving forward for him with the Freudenberg-SMC WorldSSP Academy team in the Supersport World Championship.
-“I’ll probably need slick tires for IDM races instead,” he says, looking ahead to the near future.
-According to Enderlein, the conditions for three or even four World Championship races would have been ideal for 2020: “I had a really good package at the start.”
-Whether that can be realized next year remains to be seen.
-“It doesn’t have much to do with what I want, but rather with what’s possible.
+For now, things won’t be moving forward for him with the Freudenberg-SMC WorldSSP Academy team in the “ Supersport ” World Championship.
+“I’ll probably need slick tires for IDM races instead,” he says, looking toward the near future.
+According to Enderlein, the conditions for three or even four World Championship races would have been ideal for 2020: “I had a really good package lined up.”
+Whether that will be possible next year remains to be seen.
+“It has less to do with what I want and more to do with what’s possible.
 You have to consider the financial situation.
 A lot has changed economically over the last two months, and finding sponsors is becoming even more difficult.
-There isn’t a plan for 2021 yet.
-Everything is uncertain, including whether there will be major events.”
+There’s no plan for 2021 yet.
+Everything is uncertain, including whether there will be any major events.”

 However, the IDM is giving Yamaha R6 rider Enderlein a chance and says, “I do think there will be some action in 2020 and that races will be held.
 That’s more likely to happen than at the World Championship level.”